 - An individual or family may borrow up to 50 items at a time, which can include:

 - Five eBooks or digital downloads

 - Two Bluebonnet Award books

-- Borrowing and returning privileges at four convenient library locations
+- Borrowing and returning privileges at three convenient library locations

-- Three computer sessions a day; sessions can be up to an hour in length.
+- Two computer sessions a day; sessions can be up to 90 minutes in length

 Many cities currently charge for non-resident library cards, including:

 Other area cities charging nonresident fees include:

 All Irving Public Library cardholders must provide proof of residency each time they renew their card.
 A list of approved identification is here (PDF).
 To find out when a card expires, the cardholder can log into their account online, call the library at 972-721-2440 or use the online chat service.